Frumph/comic-easel/readme.txt

 = Adding the Comic area sidebars =

 Sidebars for Comic Easel are added automatically since 05/28/2012 They should appear above all of your other sidebars in the widget panel.
-`

-The usage in the plugin for get_sidebar is 'over', 'comicleft', 'comicright', 'under' which makes the CSS #sidebar-over #sidebar-comicleft #sidebar-comicright and #sidebar-under which will also look in your theme and child themes for sidebar-over.php sidebar-under.php sidebar-comicleft.php and sidebar-comicright.php which are only optional.

 == Frequently Asked Questions ==